 The tonsils are red, oval clumps of tissue located at the back and to the sides of the throat.
 This location allows the tonsils to intercept germs as they enter the body through the nose and throat.
 They contain infection-fighting cells and antibodies (infection-fighting proteins in the body) that stop the spread of the germs further into the body.

 Commonly seen in cases of strep throat, tonsillitis refers to conditions in which the tonsils become red, sore, and swollen because of inflammation.
 This is not a specific term, as there are many causes of inflammation of the tonsils.

 Note: Surgical removal of the tonsils is much less common today thanks to the present ability to rapidly and accurately diagnose strep infection, and thanks to the excellent antibiotics currently available.

 Q:Left untreated, the body will likely clear strep throat on its own.
 True or False?

-A:True.
 If untreated, the body will generally clear the infection within 2-5 days, and this is the usual course of the illness.
 Still, as mentioned earlier, untreated strep throat can cause possible and serious complications to develop.
 These complications can include: rheumatic fever, otitis media (spread of the infection to the middle ear); meningitis, pneumonia, toxic shock syndrome (TSS), and abscess formation.
 It is thought that if the strep throat infection is untreated or inadequately treated by antibiotics, the bacteria remain in the tonsils and promote a persistent immune response from the body.